CompanionLink and DejaOffice Social Media (Facebook, Twitter, Linkedin)

 CompanionLink – Facebook, Twitter, LinkedIn

 CompanionLink’s media pages are: Facebook, Twitter and LinkedIn.
 For the most part we post identical content on these, and so you only need to subscribe to one of them.
-Our goal is to start posting about twice week.
+Our goal is to start posting about twice a week.
 Posts will be centered on our PC Sync products; Sync Outlook Calendar to Android, Sync Outlook Calendar to iPhone, Sync Google Calendar with Outlook.
 Since DejaOffice CRM on Android and iPhone is part of this, we will add some tips and tricks for that.
 We will highlight program updates and appropriate videos.

 DejaOffice – Facebook, Twitter, LinkedIn